Cowboys News App [Android]

 Cowboys vs Packers Game Picks, ITS Staff Notes

-Your 2-2 host the 3-1 Green Bay Packers Sunday at 3:25 CDT, and it feels as if the Cowboys' entire season hinges on this one game.
-There's certainly precedent as the Packers have made a habit of sending the Cowboys home early the last three years, but this isn't the post-season.
+Your 2-2 Dallas Cowboys host the 3-1 Green Bay Packers Sunday at 3:25 CDT, and it feels as if the Cowboys’ entire season hinges on this one NFC game.
+There’s certainly precedent as the Packers have made a habit of sending the Cowboys home early the last three years, but this isn’t the post-season.
 The Cowboys will survive the Packers and enjoy a week off afterward.

 Perhaps the best thing about this week is that it's followed by a bye week for Dallas.
 The team is in growing need of some time off for injuries to heal.

-The Cowboys looked flat against the Rams in Lee's absence.
-Though the team struggled in almost every area of the defense last week, Lee's sure tackling and quickness to the ball was sorely missed.
+The Cowboys defense looked flat against the Rams in Lee’s absence.
+Though the team struggled in almost every area of the defense last week, Lee’s sure tackling and quickness to the ball was sorely missed.

-While listed as questionable on the team's Friday, I suspect Sean Lee will be held out of this game in order to give his hamstring time to heal fully through the bye week.
+While listed as questionable on the team’s injury report Friday, I suspect Sean Lee will be held out of this game in order to give his hamstring time to heal fully through the bye week.

 Running backs in the NFL are increasingly relied on in the passing game and there's merit to the argument that Zeke doesn't get enough targets.
 He's our most dangerous weapon with the ball in his hands, after all, so why not work harder to get him the ball in space and let him do his thing?